 2. Get Your Practice Found in Online Searches

 Help patients find your practice online by setting up your Google MyBusiness Account.
 Here you can add business hours and contact information to Google Search and Maps.
 Add pictures and a brief description of your practice.
 Be sure to include a link to your web site.
-For more information, read how to quickly get your practice set up on Google MyBusiness.

 3. Get Found in Mobile Phone Searches